 Then, push your way onto the train to find a group of four seats for yourself.

 Make sure your garbage and recyclables are in perfect order.
-Learn how tie up your old paper in stacks.
+Learn how to tie your old paper in stacks.
 And remember: Your neighbors will know who’s responsible for any disorder at the bins.

 When you go for a walk any day, but especially on Sundays, it is super important to greet everyone you pass or meet.